 Upon receipt of shipment, any evidence of damage or loss should be reported immediately to the last carrier for inspection by an agent of the transportation company.
-A claim should be filed by the customer against the carrier to cover any shipping damage or loss.
+A claim should be filed by the customer to cover any shipping damage or loss.

 Handle the equipment carefully to prevent breakage or damage.
-Handle the cabinet, with a lift or slings under the bottom channel legs only.
+Handle the cabinet with a lift or slings under the bottom legs only.